CAREER RECORD: 31-26 (.544)

-Taylor Roland-Buohl enters her second season as the Husson head women's volleyball coach in 2017 with a career record of 15-15.
+Taylor Roland-Buohl, a former Division I player, begins her second season as the Husson head women's volleyball coach in 2017.

 Following the season, two players claimed All-Conference honors, as freshman Hannah Hembrow earned First Team acclaim, becoming the first freshman to earn first team honors since Allison Chepke in 2006 and the first Eagle player to be named to the first team since Hannah Olstad in 2012 and sophomore Kaitlyn Woods was named to the Sportsmanship Team.

 During her time as an assistant at Manhattanville, Roland-Buohl helped the Valiants post a combined overall record of 32-15 and a 5-9 mark in Freedom Conference play.
 The Valiants were one match shy of the program’s first-ever Freedom Conference postseason berth in her first season as an assistant coach.

 Roland-Buohl was a four-year letterwinner as a setter and right side hitter for the Farleigh Dickinson University women’s volleyball team from 2010-13.

 As a NCAA Division I player, Roland-Buohl tallied 465 assists, 779 digs and 86 aces in 111 matches (405 sets) while helping lead Farleigh Dickinson to an 41-79 (.342) overall record, including a 20-42 (.323) mark in Northeast Conference (NEC) play.
 Roland-Buohl was selected to the NEC All-Academic Honor Roll all four years and earned the Knight Award for embodying core values of leadership, discipline and integrity during her senior season.